Identity Theft Defense Lawyer Chicago

 • Medical insurance information

-A person can be charged with identity theft even if the alleged victim does not suffer a financial loss.
-The offense focuses on the unauthorized use of identifying information with fraudulent intent.
+A person can face criminal charges even if the alleged victim did not suffer an actual financial loss.
+The focus is often on the unauthorized use of another person’s information and the intent behind that use.

 • Accessing bank accounts without authorization